babylonhealth/android-playbook/recruitment/positions/android_chapter_lead.md

-We are continually improving how we work remotely as a company and aim to be as flexible as possible by equally accepting applications from candidates who want to work on-site at our office in London, or who ant to work remotely.
+We are continually improving how we work remotely as a company and aim to be as flexible as possible by equally accepting applications from candidates who want to work on-site at our office in London, or who want to work remotely.

-At Babylon we also believe in/champion diversity and welcome everyone from everywhere.
-Currently in the Android team you'll find people from Greece, Poland, UK, India, Spain, Portugal, France, Lithuania, Sudan, Italy and Hungary, can you add to it?
+At Babylon, we also believe in/champion diversity and welcome everyone from everywhere.
+Currently in the Android team you'll find people from 🇬🇷🇵🇱🇬🇧🇮🇳🇪🇸🇵🇹🇫🇷🇱🇹🇸🇩🇮🇹🇭🇺🇷🇺, can you add to it?

 #### You'd need to